ikael21/school21_api_sdk/README.md

 > [!NOTE]
 > Development is still in progress, implementation may change in future versions.

+> [!WARNING]
+> **Do not store your login and password as raw string values, use environment variables instead!**
+> Currently platform provides only one way to authorize API calls with `login:password` pair
+> you're using for the school everyday tasks.
+> As soon as other types of authorization will be added (such as using API token), they'll be implemented for this gem as well.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: